 You’ll develop your camera skills with DSLRs and Canon XA35s, as well a range of equipment including gimbles, tracks and drones.
 We are also one of the few institutions in the country teaching the use of celluloid film, on our BA (Hons) Film Production and Cinematography: some of the biggest and most popular films and TV series of recent years have been shot on celluloid, including Star Wars: Episode IX - The Rise of Skywalker, Little Women, The Walking Dead and many more.
 TV production pathway is based in our award-winning TV studio where learners will produce everything from traditional TV content to multi camera YouTube streams.
 Our high-spec PCs and iMacs are dedicated to editing in post-production and special effects with Adobe Creative Cloud.
 You’ll use the professional techniques acquired in lectures to develop a portfolio reflecting your personal strengths, in preparation for progression onto some of the most highly regarded universities in the country.

-Joining the College as a full-time lecturer in September 2008, Kieron initially taught on the HND Film and TV Production course.
-In September 2009, the programme changed to the BA (Hons) course it is now, with Kieron becoming Programme Leader in 2020.
+Joining the College as a full-time lecturer in September 2008, Kieron initially taught on the HND Film and TV course before helping to design and create the Film Production & Cinematography degree that started in 2009.
+Kieron became Programme Leader in 2020.
+Read more...

 Nicky is the programme leader of the HND in Creative Media Production (VFX) with more than 20 years experience of teaching television and film production in further and higher education.
 Having worked in newspapers, radio and television, both as an employee and as a freelancer, Nicky has good industry and community contacts and uses these to inform and develop student projects.
 Maintaining an extensive alumni network enables her to bring a sense of the real-world into the classroom.
 Two of her client projects led to national awards.
 Nicky specialises in teaching the film-making, industry and business elements of the course.
 Read more...